 Video game testers are quality control personnel who work specifically on games to check for issues in programming, such as program glitches, broken applications or nonfunctioning visual effects.
 However, QA testers look for more than glitches.
 Part of a tester's job is making sure that the game functions the way it was designed to.
 Even if an application doesn't break, it might not work the way the designers said it should.

-Testers often play the same levels of a game many times consecutively and crosscheck it with a detailed plan that tells them how the game is supposed to function.
-When they find errors or areas where the game deviates from the design, testers report them to developers who will fix them before the game goes to market.
+Testers often play the same levels of a game many times consecutively and cross-check it with a detailed plan that tells them how the game is supposed to function.
+When they find errors or areas where the game deviates from the design, testers report them to the development team.

 Game tester job openings

 Working conditions for video game testers vary depending on where they work and how many hours they are expected to test consecutively.
-Many testers work part time or on a contract basis and may even be able to work from home.
+Some testers work part time or on a contract basis and may even be able to work from home.
 However, full-time employment of video game testers is not uncommon, particularly for those with experience in the field.

-According to the U.S. Bureau of Labor Statistics, the average median wage for full-time video game testers is around $50,000 a year.
+According to Glassdoor, the average median wage for full-time video game testers is around $73,000 a year.
 However, most entry-level testing positions pay less than this, and salary varies greatly depending on experience and location.

 Becoming a video game tester

-Just as in every field, the requirements for becoming a video game tester vary depending on the position for which you apply.
-Some game developers prefer to hire testers as quality control personnel exclusively, and create entry-level jobs to this effect.
+Just as in every field, the requirements for becoming a video game tester depend on the position for which you apply.
+Some game developers prefer to hire testers as quality control personnel and create entry-level jobs to this effect.

 Tips on becoming a video game tester

-Education-portal.com offers the following advice to those who wish to pursue a career as a video game tester.
+Study.com offers the following advice to those who wish to pursue a career as a video game tester:

-Gain some technical experienceby learning how to write a bug report, participating in public beta tastes of games, and interning at gaming companies.
-The more experience you can add to your resume when looking for a job, the better.
+- Gain some technical experience by learning how to write a bug report, participating in public beta tastes of games, and interning at gaming companies.
+The more experience you can add to your resume, the better.